 The Faculty of Medicine is a leading provider of medical education and medical research in Queensland, with the country's largest medical program.
 The Faculty is a diverse enterprise operating over multiple sites, with Queensland Health and private health service providers as major partners.
 Geographically, the School extends throughout Queensland with major sites in Brisbane, the outer metropolitan areas, and a number of rural and remote area facilities throughout the rest of the state including the UQ Ipswich campus.
 The UQ medical degree is also delivered overseas in Brunei and the United States of America, emphasising the global nature of the School.

 The Centre for Online Health

-This PhD will be hosted by the Centre for Online Health (COH), which is located at the Princess Alexandra Hospital campus.
+This PhD or MPhil will be hosted by the Centre for Online Health (COH), which is located at the Princess Alexandra Hospital campus.

 Since 1999, the COH has been recognised internationally for its role in research, service delivery and education and training in the fields of telemedicine, telehealth and e-Healthcare.
 The COH's multidisciplinary team of clinicians, academic researchers, educators, technicians, engineers and administrators brings together a broad mix of skills.
 The key areas of activity of the COH are:

 - Clinically focussed research with an emphasis on examining the feasibility, efficacy, clinical effectiveness and economics of telehealth and telemedicine in a variety of settings.